Ellon Castle: Later history

-In 1706 the site was acquired by Baillie James Gordon, who sold it in 1752 to the Earl of Aberdeen, who extended the castle to a U-shaped plan and allowed one of his mistresses to live there with their son, Alexander Gordon.
+In 1706 the site was acquired by Baillie James Gordon.
+In 1752 it was sold to the Earl of Aberdeen, who extended the castle to a U-shaped plan and allowed one of his mistresses to live there with their son, Alexander Gordon.
 After Gordon's death in 1873, the house passed to his son George, a retired diplomat, who lived there with his German wife Emy until moving to the continent in the 1880s.

 The castle was later demolished and replaced by a mansion house, itself demolished in 1927.
 Today only the stable block bears the name.

 Garden

 The centrepiece of the 6 acre formal garden is a facet head sundial.
 Dating from c.
 1700, it is mounted on three steps and features twenty-four faces.
 It may have been erected as a memorial to Baillie Gordon of Ellon's two children who were murdered by their tutor, Robert Irvine, in 1717.
-The two boys were killed in Edinburgh after they reported seeing him with their mother's servant in a compromising situation.
+The two boys were killed in Edinburgh after reporting that they had seen him with their mother's servant in a compromising situation.